+Across all datasets, we computed the Spearman correlation coefficient for each $k\_l$ and for every RF configuration’s optimal BR (including the overall best).
+Table~\ref{tab:neighbors_correlation} reports the results for $k \in \{1, 2, \dots, 6\}$.
+Our first observation is that the overall best BR is consistently positively correlated with $k\_k$.
+The highest correlations correspond to $k = 1, 2, 3$, after which they gradually decrease.
+Second, for each $k\_l$ where $l \neq k$, the correlation is negative.
+For $k~\leq~5$, the lower $l$ is, the stronger the correlation becomes in absolute terms.

+These empirical patterns are consistent with the theoretical conclusions from Section~\ref{subsec:proximity_order}.
+When the nearest neighbors are of the same class as the predicted observation, a high BR increases the probability that this observation will fall into a leaf composed of those neighbors, thereby improving prediction accuracy.
+Conversely, the higher the $k\_0$, the more the model favors lower BR values, which lead to leaves formed from more distant and more dispersed observations.
+Hence, the chance of a correct prediction increases, since nothing is known about neighbors beyond the $k$-th, while the closest ones are known to be of a different class.
+For $l \in \{1, \dots, k-1\}$, the correlation changes gradually, according to the degree of class agreement between the neighbors and the predicted observation.

-Optimal BRs related to individual RF configurations share properties similar to those of the best overall BR.
+Optimal BRs associated with individual RF configurations exhibit properties similar to those of the best overall BR.
 For all $k$, the correlation between $k\_k$ and the optimal BR is positive, gradually decreasing after $2\_2$ (or $1\_1$ in the case of RF(nf\_all)).
-The rest of the $k\_l$ values ($l \neq k$), for $k$ $\leq$ 5, are negative, with some exceptions for $5\_4$.
-The trend between $k\_0$ and $k\_k$ is generally upward, but unlike the best overall BR, it is non-monotonic.
-RF(nf\_all) exhibits this behavior as well, but the range of $k\_l$ values is visibly narrower, and some irregularity occurs for $k$ $=$ 5.
+For $k \leq 5$, the remaining $k\_l$ values with $l \neq k$ generally show negative correlations, with some exceptions for $5\_4$.
+The relationship between $k\_0$ and $k\_k$ is generally upward, but, unlike for the best overall BR, it is non-monotonic.
+RF(nf\_all) exhibits a similar pattern, but the range of $k\_l$ values is substantially narrower, and more irregularities occur.

-For the increasing $k$, starting from $k$ $=$ 6, the general ascending trend from $k\_0$ to $k\_k$ is maintained.
-However, the range $[k\_0, k\_k]$ narrows, the changes are not perfectly monotonic, and more positive values, other than $k\_k$, appear.
-We suppose that considering $k$ $>$ 5 becomes too general (causing the above irregularities) but still reflects the uniformity of the data (hence, an overall trend is maintained).

-The absolute values of the correlation coefficients are not high.
-For the overall best BR, the highest Spearman rank-order correlation coefficient amounts to 0.330.
-This is because the function modeling the optimal BR is complex and not dependent on just one predictor.
-We found two ways to build attributes that are more highly correlated with the target.
-The first is by multiplying each feature ($k\_l$) by the number of classes in a particular dataset.
-Intuitively, the higher the number of classes, the lower the probability that outliers (ambiguous observations) from the same class, potentially forming a decision leaf in a tree, are drawn.
-Indeed, the correlation coefficients move upward.
-The negative ones become closer to zero or even turn positive.
-For example, for the overall best BR, 2\_0, 3\_2, and 4\_3 increase from -0.292, -0.239, and -0.114 to -0.191, -0.041, and 0.038, respectively.
-Similarly, the positive values rise even higher.
-For instance, 2\_2, 3\_3, and 4\_4 increase from 0.330, 0.323, and 0.299 to 0.456, 0.493, and 0.454, respectively.